 January 16th , MV ‘Prosperity ‘ breaks apart on La Conchée reef, in terrible weather – in sight of the ‘Elwood Mead’.
 All 18 lost but only 16 bodies found.
 The cargo of timber was spread along the coast.
 She was on her final voyage to a breaker’s yard.
 A memorial erected to those lost on headland at Lihou.
 Bodies come ashore at the Queen’s landing in the harbour at St. Peter Port and buried at Le Foulon cemetery.

-May 23rd RNLB ‘Sir William Arnold’ named by Duchess of Kent.
+May 23rd, RNLB ‘Sir William Arnold’ formally named by Duchess of Kent.

 Feb 15th.
 ‘Pegase’ a 10,000 ton Swiss freighter lost by fire, towed to Falmouth.
-26 of 27 saved by the St Peter Port lifeboat.
+26 of 27 on board are saved by the St Peter Port lifeboat.

 Sept.
 ‘Prosperity’ memorial unveiled.
 A Guard of Honour was provided by local Sea Scouts and an annual service established to remember and honour all those who died at sea.

 The ‘Point Law’, a Shell-Mex and BP coastal tanker ran aground at full speed on the south-west of Alderney on 15th July 1975.
 St.Peter Port lifeboat saved 6 and a French helicopter the remaining 6 crew.
 This RNLI Bronze medal service became much used to advertise rescue methods.
 The Master of ‘Point Law’ lost his Certificate of Competency, was demoted and was found dead in his bunk six weeks later.